Pavel Batel and Terezin Research

 Terezin barrack attics research.

-Pavel Batel and his colleague Yvonne Weisgrab during an interview with Amos Hausner the son of Gideon Hausner (the man who prosecuted Adolf Eichmann) talking about his father's work and the details of the famous trial.
+Pavel Batel and his colleague Yvonne Weisgrab during an interview in Jerusalem with Amos Hausner the son of Gideon Hausner (the man who prosecuted Adolf Eichmann) talked about his father's work and the details of the famous trial.

-Pavel Batel interviewing his friend, famous Israeli Holocaust historian Ph.D.
+Pavel Batel interviewing his friend, a famous Israeli Holocaust historian Ph.D.
 Florence Luxenberg-Eisenberg.
-Together they are preparing a new documentary about unrecognized ghettoes and Baltic states Jewish massacres.
+Together they are preparing a new documentary about unrecognized ghettoes and Jewish massacres in Baltic states.

 Pavel Batel having a lecture about "The Complexity of Human Nature during the Holocaust era in Terezin" at the Chinese University of Hong Kong.

-Pavel Batel leading an interview with Peggy Croydon.
+Pavel Batel and his interview with Peggy Croydon.

 Jehuda Bacon and few other people on Earth have experienced angelic actions like those of Fredy Hirsh (a mentor and protector of Jewish children in Terezin and Auschwitz - Birkenau), and at the same time the heroic actions of a man who has been described as a reincarnation of Jesus Christ, Premysl Pitter (a Christian priest who protected Jewish children during and after the war).
 Pavel Batel´s dream came true when, after many years of trying, he was finally able to interview this incredible man in Jerusalem.

 Interview with Ruth Bondy, legendary historian, Terezin and Auschwitz survivor, famous Czech writer, and translator (author of the book "Jakob Edelstein" - necessary for every Terezin scholar)